-I thank the Almighty God for sending me to eSwatini, and to ACC in particular.
+I thank the Almighty God for sending me to eSwatini, and to African Christian College (ACC) in particular.
 My worldview has changed so much in the three years I have been at ACC.
 My eyes are open and have been trained to be a critical thinker.
 There are things that I used to accept without questioning or traditions that I would follow without knowing why and never bothered to find out why things were done that way.
-In many cases I would just go with the crowd, now I am an equipped critical and systems thinker who asks questions and not just take things for granted.
+In many cases I would just go with the crowd.
+However, I am now an equipped critical and systems thinker who asks questions and not just take things for granted.

 I am also grateful to the many people who encouraged me that age should not be a barrier to my dreams.
 Some of the things I learnt from the many seminars, conferences and leadership summit that ACC organised is that I must believe in myself.
 Again I was taught that a path to success is not a straight one, but I should have specific goals to guide me.
 This has helped me build confidence in myself, and how to plan my life.

-My greatest joy and big thanks to ACC was to open doors for me for a programme I badly needed but did not think I would do it in the near future.
+My greatest joy and big thanks to African Christian College was to open doors for me for a programme I badly needed but did not think I would do it in the near future.
 Because of studying at ACC I had an opportunity to meet lecturers like Dr Rix who introduced me to Oklahoma Christian University.
 I never dreamt of studying for a Master’s degree before I even complete my bachelor’s programme.
-I will forever be indebted to ACC for affording me this rare opportunity.
-Thank you ACC for giving me a chance to spread my wings and broaden my horizon.
-Thank you African Christian College for equipping women and men for excellence in the kingdom of God and for moulding me to be who I am now.
-I am now a “barrier-breaker and a line-crosser.”
+I will forever be indebted for being afforded this rare opportunity.
+Thank you ACC for giving me a chance to spread my wings and broaden my horizon, and for moulding me to be who I am now – a “barrier-breaker and a line-crosser.”